IBM/build-blockchain-insurance-app/README.md

 ![Bike Insurance](images/Picture4.png)

 The application will show you the total sum of your purchase.
 By clicking on “order” you agree to the terms and conditions and close the deal (signing of the contract).
 In addition, you’ll receive a unique username and password.
 The login credentials will be used once you file a claim.
 A block is being written to the Blockchain.

-You can see the block by clicking on the black arrow on the bottom-right.
+>note You can see the block by clicking on the black arrow on the bottom-right.

 ![Bike Insurance](images/Picture5.png)